-Why It’s Relevant Almost 80 Years Later - The Pappas Post
+Why It’s Relevant 80 Years Later - The Pappas Post

 And rightfully so.

-Today, more then ever— we must remember— and learn from— the sacrifices of the people of Crete— and all of Greece— who paid the ultimate price to protect and defend their freedom.
+Today, more than ever— we must remember— and learn from— the sacrifices of the people of Crete— and all of Greece— who paid the ultimate price to protect and defend their freedom.

 It’s why I focus so much on WWII history when I write articles on The Pappas Post.
 We have so much to learn from this remarkable generation of people who placed their ideals ahead of everything else— even their own lives.